Bounds for Kloosterman sums on GL(n): Introduction

 where $\sigma_{\varpi,v} = \max_j |\Re \mu_{\varpi,v}(j)|$.
 The trivial bound is $N_v(\sigma, \mathcal{F}) \leq N_v(0, \mathcal{F}) = \#\mathcal{F}$.
 On the other hand, we have $\sigma_{\text{triv}, v} = \frac{1}{2}(n-1)$.
 One might hope that a trace formula can interpolate linearly between these two bounds:

 where $M^{O(1)}[{\rm SL}_n(\Bbb{Z}) : \Gamma(q)]$ should be thought of as a proxy for $\#\mathcal{F}$.
 This is a version of Sarnak's density conjecture \cite{Sar} and was proved in \cite{AB} for squarefree $q$.
 Of course, the trivial representation is not cuspidal, and so one may hope to do even better, but even for $n=2$ this is a very hard problem when the Selberg trace formula is employed.
 On the other hand, the Kuznetsov formula is better suited in this situation, since the residual spectrum is a priori excluded.
-We use this observation to go \emph{beyond} Sarnak's density conjecture in the scenario described above for prime moduli.
+We use this observation to go \emph{beyond} Sarnak's density conjecture in the scenario described above for prime moduli (the primality assumption is used before \eqref{new}).

-\begin{prop} Let $M, \varepsilon > 0$, $n \geq 5$.
+\begin{prop} Let $M > 0$, $n \geq 5$.
 Let $q$ be a large prime and let $\mathcal{F}=\mathcal{F}_{\Gamma(q)}(M)$ be the set of cuspidal automorphic forms for $\Gamma(q) \subseteq {\rm SL}_n(\Bbb{Z})$ with archimedean spectral parameter $\| \mu\| \leq M$.
 Fix a place $v$ of $\Bbb{Q}$.
 There exist constants $K, \delta$ depending only on $n$, such that

 for $\sigma \geq 0$. \end{prop}